jirichmel/research-project/README.md

 ## Repository Description
 The following contents serve as description of the data and scripts found in this repository.
 This repository contains datasets in .csv form and relevant .ipynb python scripts.
+(Note: The scripts are .ipynb and github does not render such files.
+To render these files on github in your browser use the Firefox/Chromium/Chrome extension: https://github.com/iArunava/NoteBook-Buddy/)

 All the datasets in this repository were created using the datafiles provided by Dr. Luca Ghiringhelli of the Theory Department of Fritz Haber Institute of the Max Planck Society in Berlin and the datafiles from a Kaggle competition available at: https://www.kaggle.com/c/nomad2018-predict-transparent-conductors/data